Characterizing the Structure of Online Conversations Across Reddit: Empirical Models Results

-We build on these exploratory results to perform a more rigorous regression analysis to assess the impact of particular post properties on the structure of discussions.
-Unlike the exploratory analysis, the regression analysis allows us to control for various features while quantifying a specific feature's marginal impact on the discussion trees' structure.
+Building on these exploratory results, we next perform a more rigorous regression analysis to assess the impact of particular post properties on the structure of discussions.
+Unlike the previous exploratory analysis, the regression analysis allows us to control for various features while quantifying a specific feature's marginal impact on the discussion trees' structure.
+We also control for the size of the discussion tree when assessing the impact of other features on the depth and width of the discussion tree ($\text{X}_{k}$ is the vector of control variables).
+To enhance the interpretability of the regression table, we also include standardized continuous variables in the regression.
+To further assess the robustness of our findings, we conducted a separate analysis using Reddit posts containing text.
+Our final results remained qualitatively consistent.

-For the sake of simplicity and ease of interpretation~\citep{angrist2008mostly}, we chose the ordinary least squares (OLS) regression to estimate the specification in Equation~\ref{eq:reg}.
-Of course, by using an OLS regression, we do not rule out the presence of non-linearities in the relationship between the various local and global properties of the discussion tree and the structure of those trees.
-We are, however, less interested in higher-order effects, which are typically captured by non-linear models.
-That said, we did run non-linear Poisson and Negative binomial regression models, but the direction and magnitude of effect-sizes were not significantly different than the OLS regression model.
-The estimation results are shown in Table~\ref{reg:regresstable}.
+For the sake of simplicity and ease of interpretation~\cite{angrist2008mostly}, we choose the ordinary least squares (OLS) regression to estimate the specification in Equation~\ref{eq:reg11}.
+Although OLS regression assumes a linear relationship between the various local and global properties of the discussion tree and their structure, we acknowledge the possibility of non-linearities existing in this relationship and add a non-linear control variable, the size of the discussion tree.
+Regarding the main variable (global and local features), our primary focus lies on examining the main effects rather than the higher-order effects typically captured by non-linear models.

-Several observations can be made from both the exploratory and the regression analyses regarding the impact of individual features on the structure of discussions.
+We present the detailed estimation results from the OLS regression in Table~\ref{reg:regresstable}.
+To aid readability, we also provide a more concise summary of all our findings regarding the impact of various local and global features on the structure of discussion trees in Table \ref{tab:summary}.
+Below, we discuss several interesting observations from both the exploratory and the regression analyses regarding the impact of individual features on the structure of discussions.